chanux/blog/content/post/unixy-terminal-on-windows.md

 problematic to tools like wget and curl.
 And of course Babun itself because it needs to update itself.
 So you'd have to find the proxy url from your browser settings and update your ~/.babunrc file.
-Set *http_proxy* and *https_proxy* environemt variables accordingly (in ~/.zshrc).
+Set *http_proxy* and *https_proxy* environment variables accordingly (in ~/.zshrc).
 Or else you can set proxy settings in ~/.wgetrc or ~/.curlrc too.

 Babun offers pact a package manager which is based on cyg-apt.
 To try it out..